duneroadrunner/SaferCPlusPlus/README.md

 ### array

 mstd::array<> is simply an almost completely safe implementation of std::array<>.
+Note that the current implementation requires "mseregistered.h".

 usage example: